-This article explains all different approaches to self-checkout, provides examples from companies and highlights challenges of self-checkout systems.
+This article explains self-checkout systems with all different approaches to self-checkout and highlights the advantages and challenges of these systems.

-There are different traditional checkouts with different pros and cons:
+There are different self-checkouts with various approaches.
+All these approaches have their unique pros and cons:

 Some convenience stores have already been using self-checkout machines in their stores for a few years.
 They have some advantages: